Tesla's Berlin gigafactory will accelerate shift to electric cars

 Building without a permit

-The approval process is largely determined by Germany's Federal Immission Control Act (Bundesimissionsschutzgesetz - BlmSchG), which aims at limiting environmental damages.
+The approval process was largely determined by Germany's Federal Immission Control Act (Bundesimissionsschutzgesetz - BlmSchG), which aims at limiting environmental damages.
 The law allows the start of construction before final approval if 1) a positive decision can be expected; 2) there is a public interest in the early start; and 3) the applicant "undertakes to compensate for all damage caused by the construction of the facility up to the time of the decision and, if the project is not approved, to restore it to its previous condition."
-In accordance with the law, Tesla made a 100-million-euro deposit in January to ensure that the site can be restored to its original condition before construction began.
+In accordance with the law, Tesla made a 100-million-euro deposit in January 2021 to ensure that the site could be restored to its original condition before construction began.

+It was widely expected that Tesla would eventually be granted a final permission.
 Brandenburg's economy minister Steinbach told Bloomberg in February that he was "totally relaxed" regarding the approval.
 In another interview, he said it was "very, very unlikely" that Tesla will not get the final nod.

 Red tape and government support